 Click the track’s monitor button so the singer can hear themselves through their headphones.
 If the slight delay feels off, lower your buffer size or use your interface’s direct/hardware monitoring instead and turn Reaper’s software monitoring off for that track.

 When you are ready, press R (or the transport record button).
 Reaper records onto the armed track.
 Press the spacebar or stop button to end the take.
-Each new recording over the same region stacks as a take, which makes it easy to keep singing passes and choose the best parts later.
+Each new recording over the same region stacks as a take, and if you want to keep and audition every pass our guide on how to use takes in Reaper covers the take lanes in detail.

 Tidy up after the take